 Serve it with

 There is no shortage of sides and salads to go with these delicious green goddess chicken thighs.
 Try them with potato salad or pasta salad.
+I like chopping up the green goddess chicken and tossing it onto a cold noodle salad with tahini dressing.
 Or serve with roasted vegetables or something green like Brussels sprouts or asparagus.

 Leftovers and storage